trevorsandy/lpub3d/mainApp/docs/README.txt

  take alot of space in the BOM/PLI, you can substitute the modeled version with an alternate representation that is suitable for the PLI/BOM view.
 This feature is complementary to LDCad's template functionality which allows you to model adjustable parts as needed.
-To use this functionality, simply edit the substitution list from Configuration= BOM/PLI Substitute Parts List -Add LDCad PART/UNOFFICIAL PART meta to recognize LDCad template generated parts -Add gradients to background options
+To use this functionality, simply the substitution list from Configuration= BOM/PLI Substitute Parts List -Add LDCad PART/UNOFFICIAL PART meta to recognize LDCad template generated parts -Add gradients to background options
 -Add Change local page background - colour, gradient, picture, submodel, none